What is USB Hub?

 But if the connected devices previously requested more power than still available in bus-powered mode, switching from self-powered to bus-powered may cause USB connections to be reset.

-Competitive advantages make USB hubs a necessary party of our life.
+Competitive advantages make USB hubs a necessary part of our life.

 - Increase work efficiency: It enables access to different peripheral devices without swapping cables.